aws/aws-sdk-js-crypto-helpers/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is licensed under the Apache 2.0 License...